 Whether you’re keen to invest in your very first property this year, are a property developer or an individual with multiple dwellings looking to add to your portfolio, it helps to keep up to date on all the latest property data, trends, statistics, and forecasts coming out about the market.

 With over a quarter of a century of experience in property investing across Australia, Debra is a licensed real estate agent.
 She’s also a Qualified Property Investment Advisor (QPIA) and has completed a Bachelor of Commerce and Master of Business degrees.
-She began The Property Frontline to provide trusted buyers’ agent services and advice to others wanting to build their property portfolios.
+She began The Property Frontline to provide trusted property strategy and buyers’ agent services to individuals wanting to build their property portfolios.

-Through her own experience, Debra knows just how much bad advice is thrown around.
-This is particularly the case with property predictions.
-She has some advice for investors when it comes to discerning who to pay attention to.
+Debra cautions property buyers to be careful when seeking advice, particularly in relation to market and property predictions and has some advice for investors when it comes to discerning who to pay attention to.
 It starts with understanding what kinds of qualifications and licenses people possess.

 “Quality advisors are members of the Property Investment Professionals of Australia (PIPA) and will be listed on that organisation’s website,” she said.
 “The highest level of accreditation is a QPIA.
 Advisors who achieve this level can use the QPIA logo on their websites and other marketing materials.
 QPIAs undertake a detailed training course, uphold the highest standard of service, and must maintain regular training.”

 There’s more to it than simply having these qualifications, though.
 “Buyers shouldn’t just rely on the qualification alone.
 Always check an advisor’s experience and follow them online before taking their advice.”

 Finally, cover yourself with some protection to reduce risk.
 “Get a written guarantee so you can obtain a full refund if you find the advisor isn’t delivering as expected.”